 The enamel-safe teeth whitening formula is also safe for daily use and contains fluoride to protect against cavities.

-Tom’s of Main uses naturally derived silicas to remove surface stains without using bleaching chemicals.
+Tom’s of Maine uses naturally derived silicas to remove surface stains without using bleaching chemicals.
 This natural toothpaste contains no artificial preservatives, colors or flavors and is not tested on animals.

 Crest Pro-Health Gum and Sensitivity Toothpaste contains Stannous Fluoride to treat sensitivity that starts at your gum line.
 The foaming effect helps get the toothpaste in hard to reach areas between your teeth.